ToolVS

 30-Second Answer

-Pick Brave for a Chrome-compatible browser with built-in ad blocking, fingerprint protection, and privacy from Google's data collection — with all Chrome extensions still working.
-Pick Chrome for maximum ecosystem compatibility, the best Google service integration, and rock-solid reliability on all platforms.
-Brave wins on privacy; Chrome wins on Google ecosystem.
+Choose Bravefor a Chrome-compatible browser with built-in ad blocking, fingerprint protection, and privacy from Google's data collection — all Chrome extensions still work.
+Choose Chrome for maximum ecosystem compatibility, the best Google service integration, and rock-solid reliability on all platforms.
+Brave wins 5-3 on privacy and speed; Chrome wins on Google ecosystem and compatibility.

 Our Verdict